 Energetically speaking, the cooling diet actually helps dogs “chill out.”
 The energetically cooling diet is designed especially for Yin deficient dogs.

-For example, Yin deficient dogs pant, pace, drink a lot.
-And, sometimes they appear a bit agitated.
+For example, Yin-deficient dogs pant, pace, and drink a lot.
+And, sometimes, they appear a bit agitated.

 Kind of like some people you know, right?
 If your dog displays these symptoms, the energetically cooling diet may help!